Hammer Toe Causes, Symptoms and Treatment

 - Open sores

-While there are many treatment options available out there, each claiming itself as the best, Northwest Surgery Center, the pioneer of the true Minimally Invasive Hammertoe Correction Procedure, provides its patients the best treatment options to fix not only the hammertoes but also the removal of resulting corns and calluses.
+Northwest Surgery Center is the pioneer of the true Minimally Invasive Hammertoe Correction Procedure, providing treatment options to fix not only hammer toe but also bunions and heel spurs.
 What makes our minimally invasive procedure different from others is that it’s much faster, safer, and more cost-effective.

-Our modern surgery suites are outfitted with latest technology and equipment, the entire procedure of creating small incisions and correcting the curled architecture takes place under local anesthesia within a 90 minute timeframe, including pre- and post-op.
+Our modern surgery suites are outfitted with the latest technology and equipment.
+The entire procedure of creating small incisions and correcting the curled architecture takes place under local anesthesia within a 90 minute timeframe, including pre- and post-op.

-So, don’t let the hammer toe pain disturb your lifestyle, call us today and get the best treatment plan available for you.
+So, don’t let toe pain disturb your lifestyle, call us today and get on the road to pain free walking.

 Schedule a free consultation today.